 FOR MEMBERS ON MATERNITY OR SSP – THE ACTUAL EARNINGS MUST BE DEEMED UP TO FULL PAY FOR THE TIME OFF.
 THIS MUST BE NOTED IN THE ADDITIONAL COMMENTS SECTION.

 Contribution rates – -AUTO FILLED FROM MEMBER INFO- All members will have a basic rate, Members with ADDED YEARS/ERRBO will have basic rate PLUS “additional conts”.
-The “total Conts” column will automatically add the two together.
+The “Total Conts” column will automatically add the two together.

-Total hours - -MANUALLY ENTERED - This is the actual hours worked by the member – this figure will be reported on their year-end pension report from your payroll.
+Total Part Time hours - -MANUALLY ENTERED - This is the actual hours worked by the member – this figure will be reported on their year-end pension report from your payroll.
 Please do not guess the number from their contracted hours.

 Standard hours – -AUTO FILLED FROM MEMBER INFO - This is the normal working hours for full time members in the practice – please note the max allowed is 40 hours per week.
 Any work over these hours is non- pensionable.